nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Entries matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

-- The `s/` parameter is an optional parameter that accepts 3 types of argument:
+- Same for listing commands, the `s/` parameter is an optional parameter that accepts 3 types of argument:
   - `s/all`: returns all entries
   - `s/archived`: returns all archived entries
   - `s/unarchived`: returns all unarchived entries